Skip to Content

 Some of the push back I get when I say to avoid capris is that they “keep you cool.”

-To which I say, wear a cropped pant instead of full-length pants.
+To which I say, wear a cropped or ankle pant in a breathable fabric.

 It’s a difference of about an inch or two and looks a thousand times better.